rebpoli/harpy/include/README.md

 The constructor should be able to query the configuration structure, build the FE structures for the material, the element matrix and RHS structure etc.

+This constructor fetches all the information needed from EquationSystems, like the volume of parameters (permeability, porosity etc).
+Thhe best is to map these parameters into an input_system to be queried in the jaobian and residual functions.

 #### Material::reinit( Elem E )
 Reinitializes the FE shape function and quadrature for the element.

 #### Material::jacobian( solution, K )  &&  jacobian_bc( solution, K )
 Fills the global matrix K with the contributions of the current element.
 **jacobian_bc** adds the boundary conditions equations to the matrix.

 #### Solver::jacobian( solution, K )